jmqm/docker_container_restarter/README.md

-Restarts Docker container automatically on a schedule.
+Restarts Docker containers automatically on a schedule.

 ## docker-compose
 ```